 Tasman Bain is the Co-Founder and Deputy Director of Meri Toksave.
 He is passionate about gender equality, human rights, and youth empowerment and has 10 years experience across NGOs and the public service.
-Driven by a sense of justice and service, he was awarded the Youth Meritorious Service Award of the Australian Red Cross and was a Finalist for both the 2018 Queensland Young Achiever Award and the 2016 Queensland Young Australian of the Year Award.
+He is a recipient of the Youth Meritorious Service Award of the Australian Red Cross and was a Finalist for both the 2018 Queensland Young Achiever Award and the 2016 Queensland Young Australian of the Year Award.

 Tasman first visited Papua New Guinea when he was 16 years old to hike the Kokoda Track and support a community development project.
 He is passionate about Papua New Guinea and is privileged to be working with Ayesha, Courtney, the brilliant Meri Toksave team, and a range of courageous and important PNG organisations and communities to end to gender-based violence.

 Courtney was inspired to become an advocate for women’s rights, equality and empowerment, particularly in PNG, after learning the staggering statistics of family and sexual violence in the country.
 The stories told by women enduring horrific violence quickly captured her heart, inspired her to create change and made her more determined in her role with Meri Toksave.